TyRawls/healthcare-ai-patient-education-chatbot/docs/about.rst

 Chatbot Deployment
 ------------------
-For a simple and cost-effective deployment, `A.M.Y.T.H.E.S.T. <https://amythest.streamlit.app/>`_ was implemented using Streamlit.
+For a simple and cost-effective deployment, `AMYTHEST <https://amythest.streamlit.app/>`_ was implemented using Streamlit.